 - Use a non-stick pan for easy clean up as the sauce will get stickier with heat.

-- To make the dish less salty (optional), soak the mini sausages in hot boiling water for 1 minute before slicing and strain out the water to remove excess sodium and additives.
+- To make the dish less salty (optional), soak the mini sausages in boiling water for 1 minute before slicing and strain out the water to remove excess sodium and additives.

 Instructions

-Below are step-by-step instructions on how to make Korean sausage stir fry:
+Below are step-by-step instructions on how to make Korean sausage stir-fry:

 Storage & Reheating

-- Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes or reheat on the stovetop until hot throughout.
+- Korean sausage stir-fry can last up to 4 days when stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 Pairing Suggestions